 Mike is the Head of the Crime Department and has been working in the area of criminal defence for over 28 years.
 He is highly respected within the profession and has acted on a wide range of serious and complex cases with clients benefitting from his unrivalled legal and tactical knowledge and experience.

-Mike’s work covers the complete spectrum of criminal and regulatory allegations however he has a particular speciality in the area of serious and complex crime such as high value Fraud investigations with extensive volume of evidence and multi defendant conspiracies.
-Mike has acted for both individual and corporate defendants facing the most serious and complex charges including murder, large scale drug importations, sexual offences, trading standards offences and environmental prosecutions.
-With a client base ranging from professional footballers and high net worth individuals to international PLCs, he remains a highly respected practitioner gaining regular national recognition in the Legal 500 and Chambers UK ( Guide to the UK Legal Profession).
+Mike’s work covers the complete spectrum of criminal and regulatory allegations however he has a particular specialty in the area of serious and complex crime such as high value Fraud investigations, large criminal conspiracies and complicated regulatory investigations and proceedings.
+Mike has acted for both individual and corporate defendants with a client base ranging from professional footballers and high net worth individuals to Company Directors and International PLCs .He remains a highly respected practitioner gaining national recognition in the Legal 500 and Chambers UK ( Guide to the UK Legal Profession).